SKYBITDev3/SKYBIT-Keyless-Deployment/README.md

 - address of the factory contract itself;
 - salt (a chosen value).

-CREATE3 factories may also factor in the address of the account that uses the factory to deploy the contract to ensure uniqueness of the deployment address.
+CREATE3 factories may also factor in the address of the account that uses the factory to deploy the contract in order to ensure uniqueness of the deployment address.
+Using a factory that doesn't factor in the account address may be insecure, as then someone else could front-run deployment of your contract to the same address as yours by using the same salt as in your existing deployments and become the owner of it.

-You then won't have to worry about accidentally making changes to your contracts (which would cause a different deployment address if you used CREATE2).
+As bytecode no longer affects address, you won't have to worry about accidentally making changes to your contracts (which would cause a different deployment address if you used CREATE2).

 It also makes it possible to:
 - Deploy your contract with updated code / using newer compiler on a new blockchain that will have the same address as the older version that had already been deployed on other blockchains;